 Because everybody has dreams and dreads around mobility, not just mobility experts and pros → Arts and fiction can broaden the conversation on the futures of mobility.

-“Moving On, Moving Up, Moving Away…” will proceed in three different phases, of which you can be part in several ways:
+“Moving On, Moving Up, Moving Around…” will proceed in three different phases, of which you can be part in several ways:

 - COLLECT “fragments” from the future in arts, fiction, design, utopia: images, texts, new words, movies excerpts, sounds, that say something about the futures of Mobility.
 You have one or more of those in your library, your mind, your computer, your bookmarks, your camera.
 Your friends, colleagues, students do as well.
 Share them!

 How?
-Either directly online, on the Futures Fragment platform or event by email; Or by taking part in or organizing a Futures Fragments workshop (we will provide a guide).
+Either directly online, on the MovingOn platform (launch: mid-march) or even by email; Or by taking part in or organizing a MovingOn workshop (we will provide a guide).

 When?
 March-May 2020.